ameliafoley/AF-Microplastics-2022/README.md

 # Overview
 Welcome to my MADA project!
-Below, I will outline my project submissions by part throughtout the semester.
-Please see the bottom section for instructions on reproducing my project.
+Please see the next section for instructions on reproducing this analysis.
+Below, I will outline my project submissions by part throughout the semester.

+# Reproducing this project
+All required data files are located within this R.project file on GitHub.
+Run scripts in this order:
+1. processing_code.Rmd
+2. exploration.Rmd
+3. analysis.Rmd
+4. modeling.Rmd
+5. land_model.Rmd
+6. map_images.Rmd
+7. Manuscript.Rmd
+8. Supplement.Rmd

+A more detailed description of the steps for reproduction can also be found in the `Supplement.Rmd` file.

 # Project Part 1: Proposal
 My proposal for part 1 of the project can be found in the products folder (`proposal.Rmd` and `proposal.html`)